jeog/TDAmeritradeAPI/README_GET.md

 The C interface uses appropriately named functions to mimic the methods of the C++ classes.
 It requires explicit use of the ```Create``` functions for construction and ```Destroy``` functions for destruction.

-The Python interface matches C++ almost exactly.
-(See docstrings in tdma_api/get.py.)
+The Python and Java interfaces matches C++ almost exactly. *Currently only QuoteGetter, QuotesGetter, HistoricalPeriodGetter, and HistoricalRangeGetter are available in java.*

 #### QuoteGetter